Golog Maqin Airport

-Golog Maqin Airport is an airport serving Golog Tibetan Autonomous Prefecture in southeastern Qinghai Province, China.
+Golog Maqin Airport is an airport serving Golog Tibetan Autonomous Prefecture in southeastern Qinghai Province, Tibet, China.
 It is located in Caozichang (草子厂) on the Dawutan Grassland (大武滩草原).
 Construction began on 14 September 2012 with an estimated total investment of 1.24 billion yuan, and the airport started operations on 1 July 2016.
 Golog is the fifth civil airport in Qinghai.

 Facilities

-The airport has a 4,000-meter runway (class 4C), and a 3,000 square-meter terminal building.
+The airport has a 4,000-meter runway (class 4C), and a 3,000-square-meter terminal building.
 It is projected to handle 150,000 passengers and 375 tons of cargo annually by 2020.